tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 Comment to students that you will demo how to create an Amazon SageMaker Notebook Instance, ask them to follow your steps as you move along the demo.
 Ask TAs to assist students if they get stuck along the process.

-Login into your _AWS Management Console_ using your admin user, tell students that the first component that Amazon SageMaker requires is an [Amazon S3](https://aws.amazon.com/s3) bucket to store data to feed machine learning models, or to save prediction results.
+Login into your _AWS Management Console_ using your admin user, tell students that the first component that Amazon SageMaker requires is an [Amazon S3](https://aws.amazon.com/s3) bucket to store data to feed machine learning models, or to store prediction results.

 To create an Amazon S3 bucket, follow the next steps:

-* On the _Find Services_ search box, type's 3` and select the _S3_ service from the list.
+* On the _Find Services_ search box, type `s3` and select the _S3_ service from the list.

   ![Creating an Amazon SageMaker instance - step 1](Images/sagemaker-1.png)